ries-lab/LaserEngine/Laser_Engine/LSR/README.md

 We will call the side of the LSR with prints (and a countersink hole) the "exit" and the back-side the "entrance".

-1. Make sure that the 561 nm laser is collimated before aligning the LSR system and that it propagates along the holdes on the table, according to [this schematic](https://github.com/ries-lab/LaserEngine/Laser_Engine/Optical_path_with_Thorlabs_parts.pdf).
+1. Make sure that the 561 nm laser is collimated before aligning the LSR system and that it propagates along the holes on the table, according to [this schematic](https://github.com/ries-lab/LaserEngine/blob/master/Laser_Engine/Optical_path_with_Thorlabs_parts.pdf).

 2. Glue the 10 mm lens on its lens adapter.